 Initially the prestigious university has validated a BSc in Live Sound, but the anticipation is that the partnership will spurn a whole portfolio of new degrees for the campus in the future, as well as providing dynamic collaboration opportunities with curriculum teams and students.

 This new collaboration will see UEA degrees offered without the need for students to travel to Norwich, making getting a degree more convenient for local students.
-It is one of many innovative collaborations for University Studies at West Suffolk, including the established relationship with the University of Suffolk, the University of Cambridge’s Institute of Continuing Education and London Institute of Banking and Finance degree.
+It is one of many innovative collaborations for University Studies at West Suffolk, including the established relationship with the University of Suffolk and the University of Cambridge’s Institute of Continuing Education.

 Rachel Kirk, Assistant Principal for Higher Education at West Suffolk College said, “We are delighted to be working with the University of East Anglia to offer an exciting and very career orientated new degrees.
 UEA is an exceptional higher education institute and we share with them an unquestionable ethos of excellence.
 We are thrilled to be partnering with them.”